A legendry slab shoe, with a surprisingly small price tag.

 SIZE: The Pinks can be sized either to your normal street shoe pretty comfortably.
 Keep in mind they are made of a synthetic material and will not stretch.

 All that said, the Pinks are a polarizing shoe.
 Even when they fit your foot perfectly, they still won’t be the comfiest pair of climbing shoes you will ever own.
 The high tensioned rand is known to sharply dig into the back of the heel.

 La Sportiva TC Pro

-If expansive, endless slabs, doted with sections of crack are more your jam, than take a look at the TC Pros (if you haven’t already).
+If expansive, endless slabs, doted with sections of crack are your thing, than take a look at the TC Pros (if you haven’t already).
 The shoe’s namesake is none other than technical climber extraordinaire, Tommy Caldwell and were used by both Tommy and Kevin Jorgeson on their famous Dawn Wall project.

-Like the Pinks, the TC Pro’s edging ability relies on the shoe’s stiff sole and slight asymmetry.
+The TC Pro’s edging ability relies on the shoe’s stiff sole and slight asymmetry.
 They feature a flat last profile which maintains a high degree of comfort.
 Even after a long day on vertical and slabby terrain, these shoes will leave your feet happy – or at least, not leave you screaming in pain after every pitch.

-These shoes can be size about a full size down from street shoe size, though this may vary depending on personal preference and foot shape.
+SIZE: These shoes can be size about a full size down from street shoe size, though this may vary depending on personal preference and foot shape.
 They will stretch about a half size.

 La Sportiva Genius

 Forget everything you know and understand about climbing shoe construction.
 These shoes have been touted as a game changer, and boy, are they making a splash.